EU regulations and directives need to be carefully observed

 The national and regional administration of EU Funding is subject to uniform EU-wide regulations.
 These regulations implementation can prove especially challenging in terms how they are applied and how funding can be taken up more efficiently.
 It is our aim to simplify these regulations and their practical application.
 The European Academy for Taxes, Economy & Law supports administrative authorities throughout Europe in implementing these rules and regulations so that applicants for funding from all parts of Europe make progress and benefit from the Academy’s special training courses.

 Extend your expertise by participating in the various events held by the European Academy for Taxes, Economics & Law in this area.

 See our range of training opportunities in EU Funding here.

-The European Union is the world’s biggest donor, providing more than half of all development aid worldwide.
-However, in order to cooperate with the EU successfully and to benefit from the funds, beneficiaries have to comply with a multitude of complicated accounting regulations of projects financed by the EU.
+Providing more than half of all development aid worldwide, the European Union (EU) and its Member States are the world’s biggest donors.
+In order to successfully cooperate with the EU and to benefit from the external cooperation funds, beneficiaries have to comply with a multitude of accounting regulations for projects financed by the EU.

 Researchers in Europe and beyond face mutual challenges.
 In times of declining national public funding for higher education and research institutions it becomes increasingly important to identify and to seize all sources of revenue.

 Many authorities within the management and control system of EU Funds still face considerable difficulties and uncertainties when it comes to detecting and handling (suspected) fraud cases.
 They are presented with the challenge of distinguishing these cases from irregularities as well as identifying necessary actions.

 2015 is a crucial moment for experts dealing with EU Funds.
 Most Operational Programmes have been published, so that it is time to start new projects and write new project proposals in the current programming period 2014-2020.
 The Commission emphasises an increased use of financial instruments and aims at simplified and more coherent solutions.